lue-bird/elm-linear-direction/contribute.md

 **Contributing is appreciated! 💙**

 - suggest changes through pull requests
-- discuss major changes in an issue or in a github Disscussion
+- discuss major changes in an issue or in a github Discussion

 ## you